-- We need to distill information from the individual questionnaire responses and report back to the people. - We need to regularly inform people on major developments in the life of the diocese. - We need better communication processes around the new structures, the work of the Commissions and the Diocesan Pastoral Council. - We need to review the new structures.
-Are they suitable or do they need to be overhauled? - Priests are vulnerable in this new landscape.
+- Distill information from the individual questionnaire responses and reported back to the people. - We need to regularly inform people on major developments in the life of the diocese. - We need better communication processes around the new structures, the work of the Commissions and the Diocesan Pastoral Council. - We need to review the new structures.
+Are they workable or do they need to be overhauled? - Priests are vulnerable in this new landscape.
 We need to provide support and encouragement for them. - Evangelisation needs to be a priority.
 How do we touch people's spiritual lives?
-How do we become Christcentred? - Lay people need to be empowered in their co-responsibility for the sacramental life of the Church and for their pivotal role in creating a just society. - We need to systematically train the members of the Pastoral Area Resource Teams and we need to develop a co-ordinated plan for the future. - We need to look again at the make up of some of the Pastoral Areas.
-Some have not functioned well and some are too small to be effective - We need to make it diocesan policy that all parishes have trained Parish Pastoral Councils. - We need to find some way to listen respectfully to the alienated. - We need to support parents and grandparents who have a major ministry to children and to their grandchildren. - We need to recognise the potential of committed young people to impact positively on adults.
+How do we become Christ-centred?

+- Lay people need to be empowered in their co-responsibility for the sacramental life of the Church and for their pivotal role in creating a just society. - We need to systematically train the members of the Pastoral Area Resource Teams and we need to develop a co-ordinated plan for the future. - We need to look again at the make up of some of the Pastoral Areas.
+Some have not functioned well and some are too small to be effective - There is a call to make it diocesan policy that all parishes have trained Parish Pastoral Councils. - The alienated should be invited in and listened to respectfully - Support parents and grandparents who have a major ministry to to their children and grandchildren. - The potential of young people and their positive impact should be recognised and affirmed.